-- a.
-A determination is made whether or not authorization has been established for the make-busy or restore request.
-If authorization has not been established (that is, a security callback has been performed), a 120-interruptions per minute (IPM) low tone is sent to the control location. - b.
-If authorization has been established, the trunk identification and the action request (make-busy or restore trunk) is passed to the software controlling trunk status AT&T 3B20D computer memory. - c.
+- b.
+If authorization has been established, the trunk identification and the action request (make-busy or restore trunk) is passed to the software controlling trunk status Lucent Technologies 3B20D/21D computer memory. - c.
 When the trunk status has been updated, a message is returned to the ROTL and a message is printed in the 5ESS switch.
 The printed message lists the action taken. - d.
 The ROTL then returns a proper tone response to the CAROT controller.
-Refer to Table 10-1 for proper tone responses.
+Refer to Table 7-1 for proper tone responses.